Hi, I’m Kelly – I take a moment to let you know how to edit pages in WordPress. This post covers:

-The next icon, the Greek omega opens up the character map below, enabling you to add special characters, such as acute, rave and circumflex.
+The next icon, the Greek omega opens up the character map below, enabling you to add special characters, such as acute, grave and circumflex.
 Useful if you are creating a multi-lingual page.

 These are the indent icons.
 Using them you can increase or decrease the indentation of a paragraph or heading.

 And finally the undo / redo icons.
 The one on the left is undo, and is really useful.
 It is darker grey in this image, because there is an undo move that I can make.
-The redo button is disabled, as there is nothing at this time, that can be redone.
+The redo button is disabled, as there is nothing that I can ‘redo’ at this time.
 To redo, you must have undone something first.

 Saving a WordPress page

-Every time you make a substantial change to your WordPress content, remember to click the UPDATE button to save the page.
-This will update the page on the front end of the website.
-Always refresh your page when viewing changes on the front end.
+When you make substantial changes to your WordPress page or post click the UPDATE button to save the page.
+This updates the public facing page.
+Always refresh your page when viewing changes on the front end to check your work.

 Auto-saves and revisions in WordPress